Yxwww/yuxi-site/posts/dry_principle.md

 > Every piece of knowledge must have a single, unambiguous, authoritative representation within a system

-This is the DRY(Don't Repeat Yourself) Principle highlighted in the book _The Pragmatic Programmer_.
+This is the Don't Repeat Yourself (DRY) Principle highlighted in the book _The Pragmatic Programmer_.
 During development, DRY principle is implemented through `abstraction`, in forms such as components, functions, or scripts.
 However, the process requires understanding of its nuances.
 Otherwise, you might run into `Premature Abstraction`.
 Premature abstraction occurs when you abstract at the wrong place and the wrong time.
 To get it right, my strategy involves a blend of PDAD(Product Driven Architecture Design) principle, a term I use so 🐻 with me, and the WET(Write Everything Twice) principle.

 The process includes: